Yann Martel: Early life

-Martel worked at odd jobs as an adult, including as a parking lot attendant in Ottawa, a dishwasher in a tree-planting camp in northern Ontario, and a security guard at the Canadian embassy in Paris.
-He also travelled through Mexico, South America, Iran, Turkey, and India.Nashville Public Library: Yann Martel.
-Retrieved 23 March 2016.
-He started writing while he was at university, writing plays and short stories that were "blighted by immaturity and dreadful", as he describes them.Trent Luminary – Yann Martel.
-Trent University Youtube Channel.
-Retrieved 23 March 2016.
+Martel worked at odd jobs as an adult, including as a parking lot attendant in Ottawa, a dishwasher, in a tree-planting camp in northern Ontario, and a security guard at the Canadian Embassy in Paris.
+He also travelled through Mexico, South America, Iran, Turkey, and India.
+He started writing while he was at university, writing plays and short stories that were "blighted by immaturity and dreadful", as he describes them.

-Martel moved to Saskatoon, Saskatchewan, with Kuipers in 2003.2013 Montanan State University, Freshman Convocation and Summer Reading 2013.
-Montanan State University.
-Retrieved 25 March 2016.
+Martel moved to Saskatoon, Saskatchewan, with Kuipers in 2003.